cp-psource/upfront/docs/tutorial-tweaking.md

 }
 </pre>

-This is pretty straight-forward CSS, but what is that <pre>#ufc3</pre> thingy?
+This is pretty straight-forward CSS, but what is that `#ufc3` thingy?
 That’s not a valid hexadecimal color you would say, and you would be absolutely right.

-In fact, <pre>#ufc3</pre> is a built-in Upfront variable.
+In fact, `#ufc3` is a built-in Upfront variable.
 This allows me to use Theme Colors that we defined in the first article in this series within the Code element.

-Color variables begin with 0 and go to 9, so to refer to the first theme color you defined, you would use <pre>#ufc0</pre>, <pre>#ufc1</pre> for the second theme color and so on.
+Color variables begin with 0 and go to 9, so to refer to the first theme color you defined, you would use `#ufc0`, `#ufc1` for the second theme color and so on.
 The rest of the code is pretty common.
-Upfront comes with two blockquote styles; we are using the blockquote selector to style the first one, and <pre>blockquote.upfront-quote-alternative</pre> for the alternative blockquote style.
+Upfront comes with two blockquote styles; we are using the blockquote selector to style the first one, and `blockquote.upfront-quote-alternative` for the alternative blockquote style.

 Now, I am going to show you a little CSS trick to make our first blockquote look a bit more like a speech bubble.
 Add the following code to your blockquote styles: